Tuesday, February 7, 2023

 The

-listed commodity stocks can be traded
+shares of listed commodity stocks can be traded

 through any of the stockbrokers regulated by the Nigerian Stock Exchange (NGX).